livvy94/alchemy-archival-tools/README.md

 Each CD-ROM stores the documents as a single gigantic binary file, which is actually countless TIFF files concatenated together.
 This tool separates them and also extracts relevant metadata as [JSON](https://en.wikipedia.org/wiki/JSON).

-Eventually, the documents will digitally preserved in the PDF-A format and displayed in a searchable database for use by the public and by researchers.
+Eventually, the documents will be digitally preserved in the PDF-A format and displayed in a searchable database for use by the public and by researchers.